Chicago-Kent Wins Ethics Title

 A prestigious panel that included Judge Connie Callahan, ’75, U.S. 9th Circuit Court of Appeals; Justice Carol Corrigan, California Supreme Court; Judge Morrison England, ’83, U.S. District Court, Eastern District of California; Larry Fox, senior partner, Drinker Biddle, Philadelphia Pennsylvania; and Bob Buccola, ’83, partner, Dreyer Babich Buccola & Callaham, judged the final championship round.
 More than 90 Sacramento area attorneys and jurists participated as judges in the preliminary rounds.

-The National Ethics Trial Competition, presented by Pacific McGeorge, is sponsored by Dreyer, Babich, Buccola, & Callaham, LLP.
+The National Ethics Trial Competition, presented by McGeorge, is sponsored by Dreyer, Babich, Buccola, & Callaham, LLP.
 The Anthony M. Kennedy Inn of Court and the American Bar Association Section of Litigation are co-sponsors.
 All rounds were held at the U.S. District Court, Eastern District of California, at the Robert T. Matsui U.S. Courthouse in Sacramento.

-Professors Jay Leach, Cary Bricker and Joe Taylor from the Pacific McGeorge Trial Advocacy Program were among the lead organizers of the event.
+Professors Jay Leach, Cary Bricker and Joe Taylor from the McGeorge Trial Advocacy Program were among the lead organizers of the event.